Contacts

 If you want a cheaper lens, a colored option, or a different wearing schedule, ask your eye doctor which alternatives are safe for your eyes.

-Can You Swim Or Shower With Contact Lenses?
+Can You Swim or Shower With Contact Lenses?

 Avoid contact with water, such as pools, showers, and tap water, as they all pose an infection risk.